Magic-JD/is-fast/README.md

 As the vast majority of the time is-fast spends is waiting for the results of the webscraping to be returned, when a cache hit occurs the result is basically instant.
 This is very useful if you are reading a little, closing the program, making some changes, then coming back to the same result.

+Note, if the provided flag conflicts with the config, the flag will always take priority.
+If multiple flags are provided, then is-fast will fail safe to disabled.

 ### `--cache`

 This will cache the result even if caching is normally disabled.